Sebhol95/Network_SEC_project/README.md

 banner	should	state	that	unauthorised	login	is	prohibited,	logged	and prosecuted.
 You	can	express	the	banner	text	at	your	wish.
 - [X] Ensure	that	no	one	can	use	the	WIFI	to	get	access	to	local	resources.
-- [ ] Protect	Management	using	OOB	method	and	protecting	password	and	traffic to	and	from	IT-department	with	SSH.
+- [X] Protect	Management	using	OOB	method	and	protecting	password	and	traffic to	and	from	IT-department	with	SSH.
+(Missing bergen, need VPN 1st)
 - [ ] Protect	Console	and	Aux	ports.
 - [X] Implement NTP
 - [X] Implementing	a	routing	protocol	with	security	should	be	and	proof	of	(missing security)